Salim Ismail: Ångströ

 Ismail was one of the executives that left Yahoo! in the wake of the failed Microsoft bid in 2008 and with his friend, Rohit Khare he cofounded Ångströ, a company that used social networks to find news about their clients, colleagues and friends.
 The service notified users in real time and attracted the attention of Google, which ended up acquiring it in 2010.

 Singularity University

-In September, 2008, NASA invited Ismail to the founding conference of Singularity University, held at NASA's Ames Research Center.
-In October of that year, Ismail was appointed as its founding Executive Director.

-Singularity University – whose founders hail from Google and the XPRIZE Foundation – has brought together people from more than 85 countries to apply disruptive technologies – biotechnology, artificial intelligence, and neuroscience – to more than 100 startups.
+By November 2009, Ismail was serving as executive director of Singularity University on NASA's Ames campus.
+By 2013, Wired described him as the university's global ambassador and reported that about 45 start-ups had spun out of its summer Graduate Studies Program.
 For two years, Ismail worked with Peter Diamandis and Ray Kurzweil, along with key partners NASA, Google, Cisco, Autodesk and Genentech to build out the university, assembling its core team and faculty, establishing the curriculum and leading the first programs.
 In late 2010, Ismail took on the role of Singularity University's Global Ambassador.